VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 c) Operators that want alternate Operating System other than CentOS in both the host OS and container guest OS.

+d) A developer shall be able to build with unstaged changes for all the supported OS using the same toolset in their workstation. (this  sounds similar to "b)" but the difference is to point that as part  of the workflow the devs needs to test their changes in different  OS and use the same toolset for that purpose)

+e) The build system shall be able to generate installer files for  all supported OS.

 Proposed change
 ===============